dougolson/Coursera_GCD_Project/README.md

 allDataMeanStd <- arrange(allDataMeanStd,subject)
 ```
 ### convert to data.table and summarize
+* this basically subsets the data by subject and activity and applies the mean to each subset in each column.
 ```{r}
 allDT <- data.table(allDataMeanStd)
 summaryData <- allDT[, lapply(.SD, mean), by=c("subject","activity"), .SDcols=3:86]